Berreyol/Autoclicker/README.md

 #### Instructions:
 - Press 'f2' to star recording your clicks and movements
 - Press 'f2' to stop recording
-- Press 'r' to input the number of times the record will be perform.
+- Press 'r' to input the number of times the record will be perform. **By default the recorder will execute just one time.**
 - Press 'f3' if you want to add interval between records
+- **Press 'f1' to start the autoclicker**
 - Press 'f2' if you want to stop the autoclicker
 - Press 'f4' to exit the application

-**By default the recorder will execute just one time. press 'r' to update this value**

 **If you stop and resume the autoclicker the recorder will no start over, indeed will keep clicking where the cursor was stopped previously**